-Zero-rated items include non-oil exports, goods and services purchased by diplomats, and goods and services purchased for use in humanitarian donor-funded projects.
-Exempt items include plants and machinery for use in export processing zones (EPZs) or free trade zones (FTZs), basic food items (based on specific list), medical products and services, pharmaceutical products, books and educational materials, and exported services.
-Commissions on stock market transactions are also exempted from VAT.
+Zero-rated items include goods and services purchased by diplomats, and goods purchased for use in humanitarian donor-funded projects.
+Exempt items include plants and machinery for use in export processing zones (EPZs) or free trade zones (FTZs), basic food items (based on a specific list), medical products and services, pharmaceutical products, books and educational materials, and exported services.

 Government agencies and oil and gas companies are required to deduct at source VAT charged by their suppliers and remit it to the tax authority.
 All other organisations are required to collect VAT charged on their invoices from their customers for filing and payment to the tax authority.

-The Finance Act has introduced a reverse charge mechanism for services from which no tax invoice was received.
-VAT returns is now to be filed on cash basis.
+The Finance Act 2019 has introduced a reverse charge mechanism for services from which no tax invoice was received.
+VAT returns are now to be filed on a cash basis.